Site icon Messy Vegan Cook

 Khao Daeng Gaeng Ron (Vegetarien) ร้านอาหารเจ ข้าวแดงแกงร้อน

-This restaurant is in the Santi Asoke community off Nawamin Road.
+Also around the Santi Asoke community off Nawamin Road.
 They have two menus: noodle soups and khao gaeng (curry rice).
 I prefer the latter.
 If they have it, the pad pet pla duk tod (crispy fish stir fried with red curry paste) is one of the most memorable items I’ve had.
 The mara tod grop (crispy fried bitter melon) is also recommended.
 No guarantee they will have these items.

 Tammang